jwbensley/dfz_name_and_shame/docker/README.md

 The script `/opt/dnas/docker/cron_script.sh` can be scheduled as a cron job to run DNAS in a retrospective mode where it generates stats for the previous day in a single run, on a daily basis, instead of continuous mode were it builds up the stats throughout the day.
 Note that the Redis container must be already running.

-## Manual Build and Run

-One can run `docker-compose build` to rebuild the Redis and DNAS containers any time.
-However this doesn't pull the latest software version from Git.
-To pull the latest code from the Git repo and rebuild the DNAS container run the build script: `/opt/dnas/docker/build_dnas.sh`

 One can use the script `manual_day.sh` to run the containers in retrospective mode for a specific day: `/opt/dnas/docker/manual_day.sh 20220228`.

 To run the contains in retrospective mode for yesterday one can use `/opt/dnas/docker/manual_day.sh $(date --date="1 day ago" +"%Y%m%d")`
 &nbsp;